foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.2.11 - 2017/09/?? =

-* CSS - Player width setting - now you can enter 0 to get 100% player width
+* CSS - Player width setting - now you can enter 100% for player width

 = 6.2.10 - 2017/09/04 =